trejder/yii-calendar/README.md

 - shorter names for classes (widgets) and extension itself :],
 - some basic, default CSS styling (original extension has no default styling),
 - an ability to pass additional data to make selected days a links to some URLs,
+- a simple fade effect, when updating calendar via AJAX, to notify user, that something is going on,
 - fixed path including (no need to add `Yii::setPathOfAlias('ecalendarview', ...)` in config file.

 In addition `doc` folder has been removed from original repository, as it contains only files relevant to base `ecalendarview` extension (ancestor), not to this extension.